A Guide for Academic Families Navigating the College Search

 First-Year Dean Lori Tenser and Class of 2015 Dean Jennifer Stephan leading the faculty procession at Wellesley College's 2015 Commencement Exercises

-Lantern College Counseling is trusted by professors and deans at MIT, Harvard, Johns Hopkins University, Tufts, Boston University, Wellesley College, Barnard College, Case Western Reserve University, and the University of Maryland.
+Lantern College Counseling is trusted by professors and deans at MIT, Harvard, Johns Hopkins University, Tufts University, Boston University, Wellesley College, Barnard College, Case Western Reserve University, and the University of Maryland.
 Approximately a third of Lantern’s families are academic families.

 Why do so many professors and deans specifically choose Lantern’s Deep-Fit college counseling process for their children?
 The answer lies not only in the emphasis on academic success but in the shared value of an entire educational journey.
 Professors and deans know the deeper, nuanced reality of higher education: it is more than getting accepted to an institution; what matters is what happens once the student arrives and how they thrive on campus.